-I am a member of the LORIA's project-team CARAMBA, under the supervision of Pierrick Gaudry and Pierre-Jean Spaenlehauer.
+From September 2015 to September 2018, I have been a Ph.D. student at Université de Lorraine, and a member in the LORIA's project-team CARAMBA, under the supervision of Pierrick Gaudry and Pierre-Jean Spaenlehauer.

-I am also a teaching assistant at Mines Nancy.
+Meanwhile, I have also been a teaching assistant at Mines Nancy.

 My research interests lie in the fields of commutative algebra and number theory, especially point counting using Schoof-like algorithms and polynomial systems which naturally arise when so doing.
 Indeed, these polynomial systems have a particular structure which we can exploit to study theoretical complexity bounds, but also in practice to gain efficiency or to devise algorithms for the case of genus 3.

-I am mainly working on hyperelliptic curves over finite fields, but extending results and methods to Jacobians of plane curves or Abelian varieties is something that I would like to work on in the future.
+I am mainly working on hyperelliptic curves over finite fields, but extending results and methods to Jacobians of plane curves or Abelian varieties is something that I am working on.
 I am looking for other applications of my work on torsion subgroups (or more generally on kernels of endomorphisms).
 Since polynomial systems are ubiquitous in my research, I am also very interested in theoretical and practical aspects of computer algebra.

 |Phone:||+33 (0)3 83 59 30 88|